q-viper/SmogDetection-1/PROJECT README.md

 We decided to create a user-friendly web app so everyone can test and experiment with our project.
 We hope that this will be useful for any road-alerts related project that may require such a smog detection/classification facility.

-Find the notebook for this implementation [here](https://www.kaggle.com/berenice18/smogdetection)

-## PART 3: TECHNICAL SUMMARY OF IMPLEMENTATION WITH KERAS:
+___
+# Part 3: Implementation with KERAS:

 ### Description
 * Libraries used: keras 2.2.4, numpy, matplotlib
 * Trained: on google Colab
 * Dataset Used: [Smog4000](https://www.kaggle.com/berenice18/smog4000)
+* Find the notebook for this implementation [here](https://github.com/q-viper/SmogDetection/blob/master/Smog4000/keras_Smog4000.ipynb).

 ### About dataset:
 Smog4000 dataset was created by our team.